computational-cell-analytics/micro-sam/doc/finetuned_models.md

 We do not recommend to use these models since our new models improve upon them significantly.
 But we provide the links here in case they are needed to reproduce older segmentation workflows.

-We also provide additional models that were used for experiments in our publication on zenodo:
+We provide additional models that were used for experiments in our publication on Zenodo:
 - [LIVECell Specialist Models](https://doi.org/10.5281/zenodo.11115426)
 - [TissueNet Specialist Models](https://doi.org/10.5281/zenodo.11115998)
 - [NeurIPS CellSeg Specialist Models](https://doi.org/10.5281/zenodo.11116407)